openshift/openshift-origin-design/designs/virtualization/4.x/vnc-in-new-window/vnc-in-new-window.md

 When users click the ‘Open Console’ button, they will get a new tab that represents another OS (no toolbar) with a dismissble inline info notification about the consoles tab features.
 They will be able to toggle between the 2 tabs: their original OpenShift cluster and the other OS tab they have opened.
+The info notification text is:

+######Consoles tab

+The Consoles tab allows the user to connect an in-browser or desktop-based Graphical and/or Serial console to the virtual machine.
+You can change the console type using the dropdown selector.
+The Graphical VNC console is selected by default and will open in a separate tab of the console view when clicking the ‘Open console’ button link.
+You can drag the new tab into a new browser window.
+The Expand action makes the console viewport fill the current window’s full width and height.

 ![new tab](img/Detached3-new-tab.png)